Rome Temple Of Hercules Victor Forum Boarium Ancient Temple Greek Columns Round Marble Building Second Century BCE

 After much debate, most scholars now date the circular temple to the second century BCE.
 19 of the original 20 columns survive, although about half the capitals were probably replaced in the first century.
 In spite of its diminutive size, the papacy ordered the temple consecrated as a church in 1140.
 Originally dedicated to Santo Stefano and later to Santa Maria del Sole, the structure picked up windows and some interior frescoes over the years.
 No one seems to know when the roof disappeared or what the original looked like.

 Vestal Virgins famously worshipped in round temples, and for centuries most people assumed this one had been dedicated to goddess Vesta.
 By the time of Napoleon’s invasion, more excavations and written sources indicated Hercules instead.
+For more on Hercules in ancient Rome, see our post on the Forum Boarium.

 A Roman Temple in the Greek Style